| Water For

 daily basis.
 A preferred vehicle for drinking water would be a water bottle.
 Water should be given in a gravity driven bottle with a medal spout that

+hangs on the side of the cage.
 If you do use a water bottle, it should be cleaned

 thoroughly to avoid any germs or bacteria.
 Clean the entire